firebase/FirebaseUI-iOS/README.md

 This is a quickstart on how to use FirebaseUI's core features to speed up iOS development with Firebase.
 FirebaseUI includes the following features:

+### FirebaseUI Core
+Provides core data binding capabilities as well as specific datasources for lists of data.
+Skip to the [Core API overview]() for more information.

 Class  | Description
 ------------- | -------------
 FirebaseTableViewDataSource | Data source to bind a Firebase query to a UITableView